gsfellis/cosmosdb-fastapi-motor-sample/README.md

 urlFragment: CosmosDB-FastAPI-Motor-Sample
 ---

-# Build a Flask app using Azure Cosmos DB for MongoDB API
+# Build an asynchronous FastAPI app using Azure Cosmos DB for MongoDB API
 Azure Cosmos DB is a fully managed globally distributed, multi-model database service, transparently replicating your data across any number of Azure regions.
 You can elastically scale throughput and storage, and take advantage of fast, single-digit-millisecond data access using the API of your choice backed by 99.999 SLA.
 This sample shows you how to use the Azure Cosmos DB for MongoDB API to store and access data from a Flask application.

 ## Prerequisites